pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

   the wrapper code, but may not be a good choice for wrapping very large APIs quickly.
 See the
   `list of third-party tools <https://github.com/cython/cython/wiki/AutoPxd>`_ for automatic wrapping with Cython.
-Several Python implementations are supported that provide a CPython-like C-API, most notably PyPy and Pyston.
+It also supports performance-oriented Python implementations that provide a CPython-like C-API, such as PyPy and Pyston.

 * :doc:`pybind11 <pybind11:index>` is a pure C++11 library
   that provides a clean C++ interface to the CPython (and PyPy) C API.
 It